 Dentistry is a branch of medicine that involves the study, diagnosis, prevention, and treatment of diseases, disorders, and conditions of the oral cavity, commonly in the dentition but also the oral mucosa, and of adjacent and related structures and tissues, particularly in the maxillofacial (jaw and facial) area.

-Many people regard the dentist as the doctor of the teeth but dentistry is not limited to the teeth alone.
+Many people regard the dentist as the doctor of the teeth but dentistry is not limited to the teeth alone but it has to be an expert in many procedures such as in placing veneers.
 It also includes other aspects of the craniofacial complex including the temporomandibular joint and other supporting, muscular, lymphatic, nervous, vascular, and anatomical structures.

 Usually, dental treatment and care are carried out by a dental team, which often consists of a dentist and dental auxiliaries (dental assistants, dental hygienists, dental technicians, as well as dental therapists).